niklind/niklind.github.io/_posts/2021-03-31-highlights-since-java-11.md

 ---
 layout: post
-title:  "Highlights since Java 11"
+title:  "Highlights of new features between Java 11 and 16"
 ---

 ## Contents